 Patents as Business Tools

-Even if you are not submitting a patent application yourself for a specific invention, patents and patent applications can contain very helpful data from a business perspective.
+Even if you are not submitting a patent application yourself for a specific invention or intellectual property, patents and patent applications can contain very helpful data from a business perspective.
 Patents can contain important insight into the business direction of a company, including the inventions they consider valuable, the specific technology or product they will be pursuing, and other important business details.

 Problems With Using Patent Citations